tsoj/NeuLib/README.md

 )
 ```

-Creates a model with 784 input features, 10 output features which are put through the sigmoid function, and two hidden layers with 40 neurons, which are both ReLU activated.
+Creates a model with 784 input features, 10 sigmoid activated output features, and two hidden layers with 40 neurons, which are both ReLU activated.

+The model will be randomly initialized using Kaiming initialization.

+NeuLib already provides several common activation functions: `sigmoid`, `softplus`, `silu`, `relu`, `elu`, `leakyRelu`, `identity`, `tanh`.
+Custom activation functions can be added using `newActivationFunction(f, df, name)`.

 ### Execute a model